 Your holiness is not optional.

 As I say over and over on my blog: The question is not, “How far is too far?” but “How holy can I be?”
-Or as Lisa Bevere puts it – you can go as far with your boyfriend as you’d be comfortable doing in front of your father.
+Or as Lisa Bevere puts it – you can go as far with your boyfriend as you’d be comfortable doing in front of your Father.

 You have a Father who is watching.
 He is a Father of love and kindness, who gave you heart that longs for intimacy.
 He sees your longing to know and be known; it’s the basis of His relationship with you.
 But each time you allow yourself to be drawn in by illegitimate intimacy, you’re the one who loses.
 You’re cheating yourself.
 That guilt and lack of peace you feel the next day is preventable!
 Christ gives you every power to overcome (as He does your Christian boyfriend, who has just as much responsibility here).
 All you have to do is take Him up on His strength.

 Don’t make excuses for sharing a bed.
 Stop pretending “staying over” isn’t a big deal.
 Get his hands out of your shirt, your hearts back into order, and recognize the value of intimacy.